lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :submodule-disable: Disable submodule checkout operation.
         (default: false)
     :tox-dir: Directory containing the project's tox.ini relative to the workspace.
-Empty works if tox.ini is at project root.
+The default uses tox.ini at the project root.
-        (default: '')
+        (default: '.')
     :tox-envs: Tox environments to run.
 If blank run everything described in tox.ini. (default: '')
     :gerrit_trigger_file_paths: Override file paths used to filter which